 Multiple Vehicles/Temporary Vehicles

-Individuals are allowed to register multiple vehicles under the same virtual permit.
-The LPR technology will recognize the first vehicle on campus as valid, but any additional vehicles found on campus at the same time, under the same virtual permit, will be subject to citation.
+Individuals are allowed to have only one vehicle register to virtual permits.
+Any additional vehicles found on campus at the same time, under the same virtual permit, will be subject to citation.

 Individuals are allowed to add/remove vehicles to their parking permit at any time; this includes loaner vehicles and rental cars.
 It is important that you remove vehicles from your account as soon as your use of the temporary vehicle has ended.